hpc-carpentry/hpc-carpentry.github.io/_posts/2018/10/2018-10-24-ec-elections.md

 at our online community calls in late November.

 ### How to nominate someone for an Executive Council-elected position
-Use [the nomination form](https://docs.google.com/forms/d/e/1FAIpQLSekjBS9pR0k2HO3VVfCk7sOiOHcJbruw6O6BJCr_pA8bwqgWQ/viewform) to nominate someone for an EC-elected position.
-Nominees for EC-elected members **do not** need to be voting members of The Carpentries.
+Use [the nomination form](https://docs.google.com/forms/d/e/1FAIpQLSekjBS9pR0k2HO3VVfCk7sOiOHcJbruw6O6BJCr_pA8bwqgWQ/viewform) to nominate someone for an Council-elected position.
+Nominees for Council-elected members **do not** need to be voting members of The Carpentries.
 The EC will contact candidates nominated for board-elected positions to ensure they are prepared to serve if elected.
 The Executive Council will vote on council-elected members after the results of the community election are available, and may consider non-community-elected nominees for these positions.